 Prologue: The Prophecy

-Eve of the Storm Moon, Year of the Phoenix Tear, Cycle 1392
+Eve of the Storm Moon, year 392

 I have been appointed as head scribe of Cleric Dedric, who will be visiting the Sea Faction’s territory in south Aethyros.
 He and Cleric Yr hope to have the Sea Faction agree to the Priestly Tribe’s neutral stance in the War.
-Cleric Iri fears more attacks in the future, but she heads north with Cleric Rayne to speak with the Weather Faction.
+Cleric Iri fears more attacks in the future, but she heads north with Cleric Rayne to speak with the Sky Faction.

 I pray that Cleric Iri’s intuition may be wrong, but I feel in my heart that, as always, she is correct.